-For access to this collection of AI/ML ready FORGE DAS data, please get in touch either on LinkedIn or via the Enthought website.
+For access to this collection of AI/ML ready FORGE DAS data, please get in touch with Enthought.

-Ben Lasscock, Tech Lead, Energy Solutions, holds a Ph.D. and a B.Sc. in theoretical physics from the University of Adelaide.
+About the Author: Ben Lasscock, holds a Ph.D. and a B.Sc. in theoretical physics from the University of Adelaide.
 Before coming to geoscience, Ben worked as a portfolio manager at a large hedge fund in Australia.
 He has publications in the areas of high energy physics, Bayesian time series analysis and geophysics.

 Introduction At Enthought we teach a lot of scientists and engineers about using Python and the ecosystem of scientific Python packages for processing, analyzing, and…

 Enthought’s team in Japan exhibited at the Pharma IT & Digital Health Expo 2022 life sciences conference in Tokyo, to meet with pharmaceutical industry leaders…

 Labs are resetting the trajectory for drug development: reducing timelines from years to months; decreasing costs from billions to millions; and gaining an advantage by…